EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 ## Phase 3: Strength-finding Interview

 Now we run the actual interview.
 This phase includes your common interview fare.
 You have a schedule, you meet, you discuss, you collaborate, and you evaluate.

+In the break before the Two-directional Q&A, review your notes to find areas where you'd like to dig deeper.

 <details open>
 <summary>📝 <b>Interview Notes: Jessie</b> [Sean]</summary>